alaffin12/stackedit/Caught by Stradh.md

 * The people of Barovia hate the Vistani for this freedom.
 That is why Vistani mostly keep to themselves and stay out of the towns.
 * There is a repository of ancient knowledge away to the south, near the snowy and shadowed peak of Mount of Storms, which Barovians call Mount Ghakis.
 It is a forbidden place for the Vistani, but One of Life might know more.

-If the players seek the Fortune Teller One of Life she will peer into their future:
+If the players seek the Fortune Teller/Vistani Elder One of Life she will peer into their future:
 > "Interesting, you are not meant to be here.
-Like us - the Vistani - you are not part of this place, it's endless loop of hopes broken and dreams crushed.
+Like us - the Vistani - you are not part of this place, its endless loop of hopes broken and dreams crushed.
 You are outsiders.
-And you are trapped.
+And you are trapped here.

 One of Life